chromium/chromium/docs/ui/input_event/index.md

 In the case when the keystroke is an accelerator, for example, a Ctrl+T to open a new tab, the focused view is not the expected view to handle it.

-On Aura, accelerators are handled by a **[pre-handler](https://source.chromium.org/chromium/chromium/src/+/master:ui/views/widget/focus_manager_event_handler.cc;drc=df872ce8fcce25af51aa6b0f9fe8b1135b687524;l=17)** that happens before the handler for character keys.
+On Aura, when the focus is not on the web content, accelerators are handled by a **[pre-handler](https://source.chromium.org/chromium/chromium/src/+/master:ui/views/widget/focus_manager_event_handler.cc;drc=df872ce8fcce25af51aa6b0f9fe8b1135b687524;l=17)** that happens before the handler for character keys.
 This pre-handlers is hooked on aura::Window in the Window Abstraction layer.
 If a key event is consumed as